 To access written feedback, locate the Course Gradebook using one of the methods above.
 If you have feedback on an assignment, a purple dialogue icon appears in the Feedback column .
 Click on the dialogue icon (seen below) to open the Details & Information for your submission.

 Then select View submission.
-This will open your assignment submission in a full panel, where you can access your instructor’s feedback in three ways.
+This will open your assignment submission in a full panel, where you can access your instructor’s feedback.

 The Feedback box is on the right side of the assignment submission panel.
 This is where an instructor might share overall thoughts about the submission.
 They may also indicate that additional feedback can be found using one of the methods below.